 Your diet will be cleaner and certainly contain fewer processed foods, and because it's high in protein, you'll feel full longer.
 The diet does lack certain nutrients, including calcium and vitamin D. Plus, it can be particularly difficult for vegetarians, as beans aren't allowed.

 Lehman says, "Strict rules can make dieting easy at first, but it gets harder in the long run.
 Because Paleo is popular, it can be made easier with available Paleo-approved snacks and recipes."

-On the diet, you can have fresh fruits (including citrus), vegetables, nuts, and legumes.
-You can't, however, have any wheat, pasta, meat, fish, shellfish, dairy, tea and coffee, sugar, or alcohol.
+You can have fresh fruits (including citrus), vegetables, nuts, and legumes on the diet.
+However, you can't have any wheat, pasta, meat, fish, shellfish, dairy, tea and coffee, sugar, or alcohol.

 WW (Weight Watchers)